 Albuquerque Wrongful Death Attorney

 When someone else’s negligence causes the death of your loved one, you need legal help.
-A wrongful death claim could give your family the monetary compensation you need to cover funeral and burial costs, medical expenses, mental anguish, and other damages.
+A wrongful death claim could give your family the monetary compensation you need to cover funeral expenses and burial costs, medical bills, mental anguish, and other damages.
 Consult an experienced Albuquerque wrongful death lawyer after the unexpected, accident-related death of a family member for assistance with your claim.

 Why Choose Us?

 Hire a law firm with a proven history of success, wrongful death attorneys who care about their clients, and recognition from acclaimed legal organizations, such as Avvo and Martindale-Hubbell.
 The Fine Law Firm checks all these boxes and more.
 We are a premier personal injury and wrongful death firm in Albuquerque, NM with the case results to show our commitment to the client.
 People trust us for wrongful death claim representation for the following reasons: